mmarkin/EdgeLit_NTP_Clock/README.md

 EleksTube made by EleksMaker

-Lixie made by Connor Nishijima (Lixie Labs)
+Lixie made by Lixie Labs

 As of this writing, NixieCron displays are available from Led-Genial in Germany.
 Here is a picture of a clock that uses NixieCron "M" displays with the firmware set for a Nixie tube simulation.